Olivier-Boudeville/Ceylan-Mobile/doc/Ceylan-Mobile-Layer-technical-manual-english.rst

   [debug] Stopping the Seaplus C driver.
   [trace] At stop: currently allocated blocks: 0; length of freelist: 0.
   [debug] Stopping Seaplus session.

+..
+Note:: Mobile is built and tested at each commit through `continuous integration <https://github.com/Olivier-Boudeville/Ceylan-Mobile/actions?query=workflow%3A%22Erlang+CI%22>`_, and the same holds for its prerequisites (`Myriad <https://myriad.esperide.org>`_ and `Seaplus <https://seaplus.esperide.org>`_), so in terms of usability, some confidence exists.
+However such test-beds lack an actual 3G key and often Gammu, so these tests cover mostly the build of Ceylan-Mobile.

 :raw-latex:`\pagebreak`